K3yn/xplayer/readme.md

 A (POC) videoplayer.

 Features :
+	- Place videos in "sdmc:/media/" folder.
 	- U can play mp4 and mkv.
 	- No sound at moment.
+	- you can not stop video.

 Controls :
 	- D-pad + A : Menu Selection